jotaf98/overboard/README.md

 The main dependencies are PyQt 5 and PyQtGraph.
 These can be installed as follows:

-- With Conda: `conda install pyqt pyqtgraph -c anaconda`
+- With Conda: `conda install pyqt=5.12 pyqtgraph=0.12 -c conda-forge`

-- With pip: `pip install pyqt5 pyqtgraph`
+- With pip: `pip install pyqt5==5.12 pyqtgraph==0.12`

+If you intend to use PyQtGraph's 3D plots, add PyOpenGL 3.1 to the lists above.

 Finally, OverBoard itself can be installed with: `pip install overboard`